faysal725/countryAPI-paidTask-/README.md

-# Country Details with country API
+# Country Details with Country API

 Its a React app where API key is used for collecting data and display it.